chark1es/cse15l-lab-reports/labreport/labreport3.md

 find test -empty
 ```

+This command finds any empty folders, and if the folder is empty, it will display the list of empty folder.
+This is useful to get rid of any clutter or unneccessary files and can pair well witht the -delete argument.

 ### -iname

 This argument is similar to the `-name` argument but it is case-insensitive.
 This command is useful to find general files or folders without needing to worry about how it is spelled out.